 The laparoscopic spay procedure differs from the conventional surgical technique in that only the ovaries are removed (ovariectomy) in the former whilst in a traditional ovariohystectomy the uterus (womb) is removed as well.
 The newer approach is widely used in other countries and becoming more frequent in the UK.
 Removing the ovaries only offers the same advantages as the ovaries are the source of female hormone and their removal takes away the ability to display signs of heat and ovulate, and problems with the remaining ‘redundant’ uterus appear almost unheard of.
 The most common complaint affecting the uterus in later life is infection (pyometra) but this problem only occurs to a uterus under the influence of female hormone, so the ovary removal negates this risk.

 A laparoscopic spay takes place under general anaesthetic with a team of 2 vets and 2 nurses with all the usual anaesthetic monitoring in place; the abdomen is inflated with inert gas (CO2) to allow room for manoeuvre and the patient is given intravenous fluids to support the circulation.
-Due to the size of the instruments relative to the 'space available', the procedure will not be suitable for small dogs (animals weighing approximately less than 10kg).
+Due to the size of the instruments relative to the 'space available', this procedure is not be suitable for very small dogs (animals weighing approximately less than 5kg).

 In some instances (reported at approx. 3% of cases), it may not be possible to operate through the small incisions and if this is discovered at the time of surgery, then the surgery is merely 'converted' into a traditional technique.

 In view of the investment a laparoscopic spay will cost £150 more than the conventional ovariohystectomy.
 The equipment used will enable us to carry out other abdominal surgeries and investigations in a less invasive manner.